Weed, whiskey, Tesla and a flamethrower: Elon Musk meets Joe Rogan

 "I don't think you'd necessarily want to be me," he said.
 "I don't think people would like it that much."

-The inside of his head is like "a never ending explosion" with ideas bouncing around all the time, he said, adding that he finds it "very hard" to turn his brain off.
+The inside of his head is like "a never-ending explosion" with ideas bouncing around all the time, he said, adding that he finds it "very hard" to turn his brain off.

 Running Tesla is his "hardest" job, he told Rogan.